ImogenWren/jsonMessenger_library/example/jsonMessenger-state-machine/README.md

-# jsonMessenger_library
+# jsonMessenger_library -> How to Use
 _This library has been developed to simplify the development of embedded state machines with a JSON formatted command structure for sending commands and receiving data over a Serial interface_

 It works by associating different keywords used to define commands sent by a user or user interface, with a list of known states, that could represent all, or some of the various states of a state machine, and a list of the expected variable types to be sent along with the defined keywords.